Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Sunday, September 17, 2023

-Apple Season has Arrived!
-15 family favorites plus Grandmother's Apple Pie.
+Apples!
+15 family favorites, plus Grandmother's Apple Pie.

 Fall, a return to school classrooms and the apple harvest all come about, at the same time.
 Making it apple season in just about every kitchen, everywhere.
 Come and take a look at some of our favorites, you just might find a new favorite for your family.